-9 Aerial Yoga Poses For All Levels: The Amazing Benefits Of Anti-Gravity Yoga Asanas
+9 Aerial Yoga Poses For Beginners – Advanced + 9 Benefits Of Anti-Gravity Yoga Asanas

 Aerial yoga, also often referred to as anti-gravity yoga, is one of the most accessible (and fun) styles of modern yoga, as it can be tailored to your fitness level and experience.

-After feeling bored and stagnated in my yoga practice, I decided to give Aerial yoga a go, and guess what?
-I was instantly hooked!
+After feeling bored and stagnated in my yoga practice, I decided to give Aerial yoga a go, and guess what as a beginner, I was instantly hooked!

 Aerial yoga promotes a feeling of freedom that quickly becomes addictive!
 Read on to learn the most common aerial fitness exercises, discover the benefits of an aerial class, and what to expect in one.